tiborpilz/infrastructure_Legacy/terragrunt/README.md

 # Terragrunt Configuration

-This directory contains the Terragrunt configuration for the infrastructure.
-It is split into three parts:
+This directory contains the Terragrunt configuration for the infrastructure, organized as follows:

-1. [foundation](./foundation) - The base infrastructure that all other infrastructure is built on top of.
-This includes Hetzner Cloud instances, external IPs and DNS records.
-2. [cluster](./cluster) - The Kubernetes cluster.
-This installs a RKE cluster on top of the foundation infrastructure - including a few base Kubernetes resources, like `cert-manager` for fetching certificates, `metallb` for load balancing and `keycloak` for authentication.
+1. [foundation](./foundation) - This stage includes the base infrastructure and the Kubernetes cluster components.
+It features Hetzner Cloud instances, external IPs, DNS records, and the Kubernetes cluster setup.
+The cluster is based on an RKE cluster integrated into the foundation infrastructure, along with critical Kubernetes resources such as `cert-manager` for managing certificates, `metallb` for load balancing, and `keycloak` for authentication.

-3. [extensions](./extensions) - Additional infrastructure that is not required for the cluster to function, but is useful for development.
-This includes `argocd` for deploying applications to the cluster (complete with a `keycloak` integration), and `rancher` for managing the cluster.
+2. [extensions](./extensions) - This stage encompasses additional infrastructure tools that enhance capabilities.
+It includes `argocd` for streamlined application deployment within the cluster, integrating with `keycloak`, and `rancher` for management of the Kubernetes cluster.